 Probiotics and prebiotics

-Probiotics are found naturally in the gut and when they are in abundant numbers the have a beneficial affect on our skin.
+Probiotics are found naturally in the gut and when they are in abundant numbers they have a beneficial effect on our skin.
 Probiotics produce short chain fatty acids which are absorbed in the gut and are used in the skin to provide moisture and plumpness.
 Prebiotics are the fibres that feed the probiotics in your gut, and one of the best prebiotic fibres is inulin.